dascritch/cpu-audio/README.md

 Permitted notations
 -------------------

-Original purpose of `timecodehash` is to link any media element of any webpage to a specific moment.
-It uses the [W3C standard Media Fragments](https://www.w3.org/TR/media-frags/) notation.
+Original purpose of [“timecodehash” is to link any media element of any webpage to a specific moment](https://github.com/dascritch/timecodehash).
+It uses the [W3C standard Media Fragments](https://www.w3.org/TR/media-frags/) notation, extending the URL.

 For the timecode, you can use :